🎉 77% of Our Clients Hit Their Q4 Goals - It All Starts With a Marketing Plan 🎉

 Canva knows how to add context with their hero images

-A lot of it boils down to the quality of your graphic design—quality web design builds trust and establishes credibility
+A lot of it boils down to the quality of your graphic design—quality web design builds trust and establishes credibility.

 But you can evoke positive feelings like trust, safety, happiness, and confidence directly from your hero shot by using choice imagery.
+Understand body language and communicate the intended emotions effectively through imagery.

-For example, Namogoo features a variety of happy-go-lucky “buyers,” as if to say, “This is what your customers will feel like after you start using Namogoo.”
+Namogoo features a variety of happy-go-lucky “buyers,” as if to say, “This is what your customers will feel like after you start using Namogoo.”

 By mirroring positive emotions associated with their value proposition’s “promised land,” Namogoo elicits positive emotions from its potential customers.